 If you’re reading this, it’s safe to say that you’re already doing a pretty solid job of tracking your product data.
 You’re probably generating piles of data on your users’ activities every day—how users are interacting with your product, what features they’re using, how frequently they’re being used, and so on.
 But just how much mileage are you really getting out of this data?

-When it comes to tracking product data, chances are that you are using some type of general analytics tool, some query interface, which allows you to pull up and visualize your product data in various ways.
+When it comes to tracking product data, chances are that you are using some type of general analytics tool (which is nothing more than a dumb query interface), which allows you to pull up and visualize your product data in various ways.
 Perhaps you’re taking this one step further, making this data available to other teams in order to help them make decisions and drive specific actions.
 You might even be using Segment.com to facilitate this distribution (which I couldn’t recommend more).

 However, very few people are taking things to the next level by infusing their raw data with context , giving it meaning, and making their product data not only accessible, but actually useful to other teams within their organization.